alex65536/sofcheck/selftest/README.md

 ## Running manually

 Suppose your current working directory is the root of the repo, the build directory is `build` and you want to test `sofcheck` against `dodecahedron`.
-You may want to add other engines to test and run them instead (see [below](#adding-your-own-engine)).
+You may want to add other implementations to test and run them instead (see [below](#adding-your-own-engine)).

 ~~~
+$ # build the project
-$ ( cd build && make -j )  # build the project
+$ ( cd build && make -j )
-$ build/test_sofcheck >/tmp/out1.txt  # run the test for sofcheck and save its output
+$ # run test for sofcheck and save output to /tmp/out1.txt
+$ build/test_sofcheck selftest/boards.fen >/tmp/out1.txt
-$ build/test_dodecahedron >/tmp/out2.txt  # run the test for dodecahedron and save its output
+$ # run test for dodecahedron and save output to /tmp/out2.txt
+$ build/test_dodecahedron selftest/boards.fen >/tmp/out2.txt
+$ # compare two outputs
-$ diff /tmp/out1.txt /tmp/out2.txt >/tmp/dif.txt && echo OK  # compare two outputs
+$ diff /tmp/out1.txt /tmp/out2.txt >/tmp/dif.txt && echo OK
 ~~~

-If the outputs are similar, you will see `OK` on the standard output after the last command.
+If the outputs are similar, you will see `OK` on the standard output after the last command completes.
 If not, the differences between the outputs will be written to `/tmp/dif.txt`.
 You can inspect this file to debug your implementation.

 For Windows, the process is similar, but the commands may differ.
 I'm lazy to describe the process for Windows now.

 ## Adding your own engine

-If you want to test your own rules implementation, you can add it here and built self-tests for it.
+If you want to test your own rules implementation, you can add it here and build self-tests for it.

 Suppose your rules implementation is called `rules` and contains two source files `rules1.cpp` and `rules2.cpp`.